jayanth920/jayanth920/README.md

 Web Developer
 -------------

-👨‍💻 Started with C++ , then JavaScript, then dove into Java and built my first Android app.
-From there, I explored shell programming, got hands-on with AWS (S3, Lambda, etc.), and even ventured into Unity3D with C# scripting where I developed a game with plans to launch it on Steam 🎮.
+Started with <b>C++</b> , then <b>JS</b>, then dove into <b>Java</b> and built my first Android app.
+From there, I explored <b>C</b> shell programming, got hands-on with <b>AWS (S3, Lambda, etc.)</b>, and even ventured into Unity3D with <b>C#</b> scripting where I developed a game with plans to launch it on Steam 🎮.

-Lately, I've been diving deep into AI/ML using Python, expanding my toolkit beyond just web development.
+Lately, I've been diving deep into <b>AI/ML using <b>Python</b>, expanding my toolkit beyond just <b>web</b> development.

+Currently building

-Currently building Aurable — a SaaS platform where anyone can create and launch web apps (like Lovable or Bolt.net), with a generous 10k–20k free credits to get started.
+1. Aurable: SaaS app where anyone can create and launch web apps (like Lovable or Bolt.net), with a generous 5k-10k free credits to get started.
+2. Ungithub: SaaS app where anyone can understand repos through GeminiAI, or even chat with AI as a guide to make your own apps.

 💡 Always experimenting, always shipping.
 Let’s build something awesome together! 🚀